Mukilteo Music LLC Studio Policies 2022-2023 Tuition and Materials Fee

 Lessons are also available zoom for lessons that would otherwise be missed due to illness, snow days, traveling, sibling or parent illness, etc...

 If I have a cancellation, I'm happy to offer up that spot to a family who was unable to attend a lesson.
 If you will miss your lesson please let me know as soon as possible so that I may make it available to others.

 4. Practice Requirements:

 Regular practice is essential for gaining proficiency on the piano.
 Students will be given a practice record to fill out weekly.
-Amount of time required will be adjusted to students age and experience.
+Amount of time required will be adjusted to students’ age and experience.
 (Ranging from 15-20 minutes for young beginners to 1 hour daily for high school students).
-Parental participation and supervision in a daily practice routine is important for student success.
+Parental participation in and supervision of a daily practice routine is essential to student success.

 5. Participation in Piano Celebrations, Piano Parties Music Artistry Program and Festivals

 Biannual Piano Celebrations are important in helping students develop comfort and competence in playing in public as well as celebrating their success!
-Monthly piano parties (group lessons) give opportunities to listen to and perform for peers, learn theory and note reading and gain motivation from being with other students.
-Festivals give students important growth opportunities through working with expert mentors, working through the state music literacy program, and providing peer learning and socializing opportunities.
+Piano parties (group lessons) give opportunities to listen to and perform for peers, learn theory and note reading and gain motivation from being with other students.
+Festivals give students important growth opportunities through working with expert mentors, advancing through the state music literacy curriculum, and providing peer learning and socializing opportunities.
 All students should plan on participating in piano celebrations and piano parties, the Music Artistry Program and the Musicianship Festival.
 Additional festival participation can be determined based on family interest and teacher recommendation.

 6. Summer Lessons